nicholasdille/Sessions/containers/050_patterns/01_image_design/slides.md

 dev or vnext for untested images

+master for builds of master branch

 ### More tags = choice

-v1.1.0 should also be tagged as v1.1, v1 and stable
+Latest v1.1.x should also be tagged as v1.1, v1 and stable

-Latest v1.1.0-alpine should also be tagged as stable-alpine
+Latest v1.1.x-alpine should also be tagged as stable-alpine

+Latest build of `master` branch should be tagged master

 --